Who needs to learn how to read?

 More importantly, are you really reading?

 If you haven’t noticed, competition in the world of online content is fierce.
-Anyone playing to win is searching high and low for information that others don’t have, which for many means subscribing to a ridiculous number of RSS feeds.
+Anyone playing to win is searching high and low for information that others don’t have, which for many means subscribing to a ridiculous number of sites.

 But that doesn’t mean you should read that way.

-If you’ve been publishing online for even a small amount of time, you’ve seen someone leave a comment that clearly demonstrates they didn’t read or understand the content.
-Even more painful is when someone writes a responsive post that clearly misses the entire point of the original article.
+If you’ve been publishing online for even a small amount of time, you’ve seen someone leave a comment that clearly demonstrates they didn’t read or understand your content.
+It’s even more painful when someone writes a responsive post that clearly misses the entire point of the original article.

-Plus, if you’re doing nothing but scanning hundreds of RSS feeds and reading purely to be entertained, you’re at a disadvantage.
-Someone in your niche or industry is likely reading books and reading deeper to become the higher authority.
+Plus, if you’re doing nothing but scanning hundreds of headlines and reading purely to be entertained, you’re at a disadvantage.
+Someone in your niche or industry is likely reading books and reading deeper to become a higher authority.

 Or they will after they read this article.